-- Mobile Authenticator
+Mobile Authenticator

 This enables the redirect user to satisfy the MFA requirement through answering the redirect user's MFA challenge(s).

 Phone MFA example:

-- The original login user to have MFA redirected through them.
+- The original login user configures their account to have MFA redirected through the redirect user.

 - The MFA is set up to use a phone number for authentication.

 Since the original login user is configured for MFA redirection, the original login user can send the MFA challenge to a redirect user that does have a phone number, and therefore can satisfy the phone MFA mechanism required to login.

 The policy and authentication rules for the original login user still apply whether redirection is used or not.
 The specified MFA redirect user will be used to determine which MFA mechanisms are able to be satisfied, as well as perform MFA.